I have written this article to help you understand how functions can make your life easier when writing a program in Python.

 return result

-What does the return statement in Python do?
+What does the return statement do in Python?

 As you can see, in the function above we:

-• calculate the sum of the two parameters.
+. - calculate the sum of the two parameters and store it in the variable

-This allows us to use the return value in the main program.
+This allows you to use the return value in the part of the program that calls the function.

 number1 = 10